stefanrueger/urboot/howtoselect.md

    multiple of that.
 Normally, the best use of MCU flash space is to select `j`-type vector bootloaders (see below), and only select `h`-type hardware supported bootloaders if they happen to occupy the same space.
-When installing bootloaders take care to program the right fuses (see *Usage* below).
+When installing bootloaders take care to program the right fuses (see *Usage* in [readme](https://github.com/stefanrueger/urboot/blob/main/README.md)).
 There are three types of vector bootloaders that the urboot project offers:
     + `j` versions cost minimal to no extra space in the bootloader and need applications to be patched during upload. `avrdude -c urclock` does that auto-magically.
     + In `v` and `V` versions the bootloader patched the applications itself to various degrees of